 Use of NSAID’s

 Then there are more invasive treatments such as Lupron and Orlissa which shut down the ovaries.
 Therefore, causing a medically induced menopause which is supposed to help with decreasing estrogen dominance and slow regrowth.
 Yet, this treatment does none of these things and has a high list of adverse side effects.
 On the other hand, dated surgical treatments such as hysterectomy and bilateral oophorectomy (removal of both ovaries) in an attempt to balance hormones, decrease pain and stop regrowth can also be problematic.
-The issue with both of these treatment options is that in many cases a woman is being encouraged to undergo medically induced menopause (whether short term or long term).
+The issue with both of these treatment options is that in many cases a woman is being encouraged to undergo medically induced menopause (whether short-term or long-term).
 Thus, depleting the estrogen levels.
 Therefore, impacting the elasticity of the heart and blood vessels within the body.
 As well as causing good cholesterol (high-density lipoproteins, HDL) to decrease while bad cholesterol increases (LDL).
 Hence, increasing the risk of high blood pressure and contributing to heart disease.

 Decreasing Your Risk

 The first step in decreasing your risk is to educate yourself.
-Increasing your awareness regarding your disease, available treatment options, and symptom management are empowering.
+Increasing your awareness regarding your disease, available treatment options, and symptom management is empowering.
 Thus, allowing you the knowledge to advocate for your health and care.
 Two great ways to explore when it comes to decreasing your risk of high blood pressure include lowering inflammation and managing pain homeopathically when possible.